alesgenova/stenciljs-in-angular/README.md

 ```

-You can now use the tag provided by the stencil component in any template of the app.
+It is now possible to use the tag provided by the stencil component in any template of the app.

 ```html
 <oc-molecule-moljs [cjson]="molecule"></oc-molecule-moljs>